ALBERT (OR ALBRECHT) SCHENCK (1828-1901)

 This print seems to be available via e-Bay only infrequently.
 One was sold in early Sep.
-2003 by martin2001 for U.S. $24.95.
-Another copy sold as I update this page in Feb.
+2003 by martin2001 (now gone it would seem) for U.S. $24.95.
+Another copy sold as I updated this page in Feb.
 2005 at a price of U.S. $46.66.
 From 'sfnyartist' of Finger Lakes, New York, which seems no longer to exist.
 There probably were many more sales in the interval but it is difficult for the Webmaster to keep track of them.

 Now when martin2001 listed The Orphan in late Aug.
 2003, he used some very elegant words to describe it.
 And provided more data about its dating.
 First his fine words.
 "His animals' heads are veritable portraits.
 In the picture of The Orphan (which is a companion to Anguish, exhibited with it) the mother is dead or dying, and the ravens with their infallible instinct scent the soon-to-be carrion and close their sinister circle round the sheep and lamb.
 The poor living helpless lamb will hardly escape them.
 It is a tragedy, and as poignant as if it had a mother and child for actors and victims.
 There are few artists more popular than Schenck and we find the reflected judgment of the connoisseurs confirming the instantaneous verdict of the multitude."